wanchain/wanchain-crosschain/docs/btc-crosschain-sdk-user-manual.md

 ****
-**ATTENTION**：You must get sum balance in your wan account and btc address before you try the crosschain transaction.
+**ATTENTION**：You must get some balance in your wan account and btc address before you try the crosschain transaction.
 That's why we learn create account first.
 ****

 ## 2.6 Get BTC balance